harmony-one/h/progress/konstantin-potapov.md

+2024-11-22 Fri:
+- This week, I finalized the team's suggestions for handling view change validators' skipping.
+Gheis and I agreed to use the same interfaces for our respective features to streamline future integration.
+I implemented the viewChangeNextValidator function, which contains the core logic and is backed by nearly 100% test coverage.
+- I'm currently working on removing the update synchronization call.
+This call triggers a consensus information update, which can disrupt the cycle of block production.
+- I’m actively participating in PR reviews.
+Most of the changes impact the consensus part of the codebase, so I’m focusing on analyzing the consensus logic and evaluating how these changes affect network stability.

+---

 2024-11-15 Fri:
 - This week, I identified an issue with view changes.
 Unlike leader rotation, a view change doesn’t alter the leader, so the offset from the last leader remains unchanged.
 As a result, the mechanism used for leader rotation doesn’t work the same way for view changes.
 To address this, I implemented additional logic to verify the consistency of validator addresses.
 Currently, I’m working toward achieving 100% test coverage for this critical functionality.
 The codebase has strong interdependencies, so my primary focus is to break it down into smaller, independent components to simplify testing and improve maintainability.